onap/vnfrqts-requirements/docs/Chapter5.rst

 When the parameter references an internal network, the parameter is a VNF Orchestration Parameters.
-The parameter value(s) must be supplied either via an output statement(s) in the base module (i.e., OpenECOMP Base Template Output Parameters) or be enumerated in the environment file.
+The parameter value(s) must be supplied either via an output statement(s) in the base module (i.e., ONAP Base Template Output Parameters) or be enumerated in the environment file.
 The parameters must adhere to the following parameter naming convention.